diogovalentte/mantium/README.md

 Based on the last released chapter, Mantium **tries** to set the current manga to the manga with the newest released chapter by using the following rules.
 Take, for example, a multimanga with two mangas.
 Mantium will compare the mangas last released chapter this way:

-1. If the chapters' numbers are equal, Mantium sets the manga that released the chapter last as the current manga.
+1. If the chapters numbers are equal, Mantium sets the manga that released the chapter last as the current manga.
 2. If they're not equal, Mantium will pick the manga with the biggest chapter number.
 3. Depending on the manga and source, the chapter's number can not be a number at all.
 When one of the manga's chapter numbers is not a number, Mantium will pick the manga that released the chapter last as the current manga.